Causes for Water Park Injury

 Lack of Staff

 Another cause for accidents is a lack of staff placed at a certain ride or location, or lack of staff on the premise of the park.
 Lack of staff is usually the fault of whoever makes the schedule for the park employees.
 Understaffed parks can lead to injuries.
-For example, if there is a lack of lifeguards at a water park, and there is no staff member at a water slide, this can allow young children to break the rules, or have unnecessary accidents because they were not monitored.
+For example, if there is a lack of lifeguards at a water park, and there are no staff member at a water slide, this can allow young children to break the rules, or have unnecessary accidents because they were not monitored.

 A lack of ride staff or operators could cause someone who is less experienced to be operating the ride before they are ready.
 Lack of ride staff could also mean rushing to check if kids are fastened into rides or if the rider in front of them has left the bottom of the water slide.